 The first half of the XIX century brings new innovations: the body becomes slighlty bigger,the strings are once for all made of metal, the keyboard gets longer (with 17 keys), machines for a more accurate tuning.
 This evolution lasts until the beginning of 1900s thanks to Luigi Embergher and Raffaele Calace who radically change some of the mandoline’s characters, i.e. shape and keyboard (which was taken up to, and after, 22 keys).

-The model that I produce is absolutely on the same scale of 1753 Giovanni Vinaccia’s mandoline, analysed by K. Coates in his book: “Geometry.
+The model that I produce, and elaborated, is absolutely on the same scale of 1753 Giovanni Vinaccia’s mandoline, analysed by K. Coates in his book: “Geometry.
 Proportion and the Art of Lutherie” (Oxfors, 1985).

 Time required for construction= three months